 A typical Windows®-based handheld computer will have a microprocessor speed of anywhere from 400 to 800 MHz and a minimum memory configuration of 128MB of RAM and 128MB of ROM.
 TE software can actually run efficiently on slower processors that require less memory and consume less energy (battery).
 Because the screens on TE devices are almost always text-based, a color display with touch panel is rarely necessary, further reducing the cost and energy requirements.

-In short, handheld devices designed specifically to run TE software will always be less expensive and will also have better battery life.
+In short, handheld mobile devices designed specifically to run TE software will always be less expensive and will also have better battery life.
 Dedicated TE devices are inherently simpler because typically they will only run the TE client, connect to a server, and login to the host application.
 The user is presented with no other options.

 The downside to TE handheld devices is that it can only be a TE device.
 It can never run a true browser or any software developed for a Windows® environment, which means it can’t run third party packages like device management software.
 If the chance exists that the host software application might change in the near future requiring a web browser or some other Windows®-based client, then a dedicated TE device might not be the best option for the long term.